 Alma 3: 6-19 – “And the skins of the Lamanites were dark, according to the mark which was set upon their fathers, which was a curse upon them because of their transgression…”

 3 Nephi 2:15 – “And their curse was taken from them, and their skin became white…”

 Mormon 5:15 – “…and shall become a dark, a filthy, and a loathsome people, beyond the description of that which ever hath been amongst us…”

-Canonized in holy LDS scripture and instructed for generations by the prophets, Mormon race doctrine remained very clear.
-A Church priesthood manual instructed how the LDS Gospel makes Lamanites whiter, linking white skin and blessed in same sentence.
+Canonized in LDS scripture and instructed for generations by the prophets, Mormon race doctrine remained very clear.
+A Church priesthood manual instructed how the LDS Gospel makes Lamanites whiter, linking white skin and blessed in the same sentence.
 It is little wonder how generations of Mormons continued to acquire these unique views well after mainstream society discarded such notions.